South Carolina Licensing Overview for a Barber

 - Chemical Relaxing

-Barbers will be sent an official notice from the Board detailing their results from both examinations within 30 days.
-If successful, barbers will be eligible and licensed to practice within the state of South Carolina.
+Barbers will be sent an official notice from the board detailing their results from both examinations within 30 days.
+If successful, barbers will be eligible and licensed to practice within the state.

 Ensure your license remains up to date

-Licensed barbers are required to update their license each even year on June 30th.
+Licensed barbers are required to update their license every two years by March 10.
 This can be done easily online through the South Carolina State Board’s online license renewal portal.
-There is a $125 renewal fee for this license.
+There is a $52 renewal fee.

-There is currently no ongoing education needs for barbers during their licensing period in the state of South Carolina.
+There is currently no ongoing education needs for barbers during their licensing period in South Carolina.
 However, many barbers may choose to undertake ongoing education to further their career opportunities and stay up to date in current fashions and trends.